mousecpn/Boosting-R-CNN/README.md

 ## Recommendation

 Some of our works also use UTDAC2020 dataset.
-They will be listed as follows for you to comparison.
+They will be listed as follows for you to compare.

 Excavating RoI Attention for Underwater Object Detection: https://github.com/zsyasd/Excavating-RoI-Attention-for-Underwater-Object-Detection#excavating-roi-attention-for-underwater-object-detection

 Edge-guided Representation Learning for Underwater Object Detection: https://github.com/Ixiaohuihuihui/ERL-Net-for-Underwater-Object-Detection

+Bagging R-CNN extends the idea of this paper to traffic detection: https://ieeexplore.ieee.org/abstract/document/10097085?casa_token=kYgm1LZFtqMAAAAA:KdYiSVVWgKYE5IrAOCdCF5rO6io7IA8fDLyV3vaPT82YL6yVE8OYTnBpT3Vvn8eaJvyKLc4zCw4